 If you would like to discover more about what we have to offer, all you need to do is call our offices today and chat with a member of our team.

 If you would like to learn more about how our legal experts can help, there are two ways to get in touch.
 You can either fill out a contact form on our website or call us on 0800 073 8804.
 We look forward to helping you with your compensation claim.

 Peripheral neuropathy develops when nerves are damaged check out this NHS link for more information.

 More information on nerve injuries from the British Society for Surgery of Hand.

 This NHS Link Explains more about Treatment for peripheral neuropathy and nerve damage.

 Find out the compensation amounts for a spinal injury claim.

-If you have suffered from a serious injury its very important you get the very best advice contact us for extra support and advice.
+If you have suffered from a severe injury it’s very important you get the very best advice contact us for extra support and guidance.